Fortaleza wins Youth and wins unprecedented ranking for Libertadores - Play

 The final stage started with Juventude playing more and giving more spaces to Fortaleza.

-In one of these tricolor escapades, Pikachu found Robson, who submitted to a great defense by Douglas Friedrich.
+In one of those tricolor escapades, Pikachu found Robson, who submitted to a great defense by Douglas Friedrich.

 The game became more open and the jaconero team responded with a great chance, with Marcelo Boeck defending Sorriso’s header, in the 20th minute.

-Already with a very offensive team with Osvaldo, Romarinho, Wellington Paulista, Lucas Lima and Depietri, Leão went all the way to attack in search of the victory that would give him a place in the Libertadores.
+Already with a very offensive team with Osvaldo, Romarinho, Wellington Paulista, Lucas Lima and Depiétri, the Lion went all the way to the attack in search of the victory that would give him a place in the Libertadores.

-Leão even had a scare in the 32nd minute, with a header into the post by Vitor Mendes, but in the next attack, the tricolor goal came out.
+Tricolor even had a scare in the 32nd minute, with a header into the post by Vitor Mendes, but in the next attack the tricolor goal came out.

-On minute 36, goalkeeper Douglas took a very bad goal kick, complicating defender Vitor Mendes, who didn’t dominate and Depietri, smart, got the ball, advanced and hit to score the goal of the Lion.
+On minute 36, goalkeeper Douglas took a very bad goal kick, complicating defender Vitor Mendes, who did not dominate and Depiétri, smart, kept the ball, advanced and hit to score the goal of Leão.

 From then on, Juventude went to despair, since the defeat would keep them with chances of falling to Serie B, but in the few attacks in the aerial play, the leonine defense was safe.